madmurphy/libconfini/MANUAL.md

 A **section** might be imagined like a directory.
 A **section path** is identified as the string `"$1"` in the regular expression `/(?:^|\n|\r)[ \t\v\f]*\[[ \t\v\f]*([^\]]*)[ \t\v\f]*\][ \t\v\f]*(?:\n|\r|$)/` globally applied to an INI file.
-A section path expresses nesting through the “dot” character, as in the following example:
+A section path expresses nesting using the “dot” character, as in the following example:

 ~~~~~~~~~~~~~~~~~~~~{.ini}